Korpilahti

 Korpilahti is a former municipality of Finland.
 Together with Jyväskylän maalaiskunta, Korpilahti was consolidated with Jyväskylä on January 1, 2009.

 It is located in the former province of Western Finland and is part of the Central Finland region.
 There are about 4,500 summer-time inhabitants visiting the 2,000 summer cottages.

 The municipality is unilingually Finnish.
 The municipality was also known as "Korpilax" in Swedish.
-The Swedish name is now considered outdated according to the Institute for the Languages of Finland.
+The Swedish name is now considered outdated, according to the Institute for the Languages of Finland.
 Politically, Centre Party is dominant.
 Korpilahti was one of the poorest municipalities in Finland with an unemployment rate of 14.4% (2002).

-Korpilahti is relatively well known for its beautiful nature, with mountains and about 200 lakes.
-Lake Päijänne, the second greatest lake in Finland, is partially in the area of Korpilahti.
+Korpilahti is relatively well known for its nature, with large hills and about 200 lakes.
+Lake Päijänne, the second largest lake in Finland, is partially in the area of Korpilahti.

 Geography

 Neighboring municipalities

 The municipality of Korpilahti bordered Jyväskylän mlk, Muurame, Toivakka, Joutsa, Luhanka, Jämsä, Jämsänkoski and Petäjävesi.
-It bordered Koskenpää instead of Jämsänkoski until 1969 and Leivonmäki instead of Joutsa until 2008.
+It bordered Koskenpää instead of Jämsänkoski until 1969 and Leivonmäki instead of Joutsa until 31 December 2008.

 Villages

-Prior to its consolidation into Jyväskylä in 2009, Korpilahti consisted of the following villages: